 • Experts assess key factors that are important for a good night’s sleep, such as how comfortable and supportive the mattresses are – brand new and after eight years’ use – how stable they are, and how well they regulate temperature

-We spend about a third of our lives in bed, so it’s vital to find the right mattress for the best night’s sleep.
-But be careful – buy a middling mattress and it could turn into a nightmare.
+We spend about a third of our lives in bed, so it’s essential to find the right mattress for the best night’s sleep.
+But be careful – buy a middling mattress, and it could turn into a nightmare.

 Choosing a mattress instore or online can be confusing and downright stressful, with so many types, builds, firmnesses, features and amazing “new technology” claims being touted.
 Not to mention prices soaring into the thousands of dollars for some models.
 It’s enough to warrant a serious lie-down!